heliosphilia/linux-basics-for-hackers/chap2.md

 ### Numbering the lines
 **nl *diretory of filename*** : display a file with line numbers

    Ex: nl /etc/snort/snort.conf

 ### Filtering text with grep
 cat *diretory of filename* | grep *content* : filter the content of a file for display.

    Ex: cat /etc/snort/snort.conf | grep output

    > see all lines that include the word output in *snort.conf*

+### Using sed to find and replace
+**sed** : search for occurrences of a word or a text pattern and then perform some action on it

+- Step 1: search for *mysql* in the *snort.conf* using *grep* cat /etc/snort/snort.conf | grep mysql

+- Step 2: replace every occurrence of *mysql* with *MySQL*, then save newfile to snort2.conf sed s/mysql/MySQL/g /etc/snort/snort.conf > snort2.conf
+  **Note:** *s* command performs the search (mysql) and *g* command tells Linux that you want the replacement performed globally.